-The show premiers in spectacular ultra-high-definition television on Monday, June 12, 2017, on Bell Fibe TV1.
-A YouTube version will follow soon.
+The show premiered in spectacular ultra-high-definition television on Monday, June 12, 2017, on Bell Fibe TV1.
+You can watch it on YouTube anytime.

 Dan was a guest chef on the first season of Market to Table and impressed everyone on the show with his easy manner on camera and in the kitchen.
 When I decided that I would like to concentrate on producing the show and hand the on-camera role over to someone else, Dan was our first choice.
 Happily he said yes and a second season was developed.
 The first three episodes with Dan at the helm broadcast over the next three weeks, and will remain on Bell’s video-on-demand channel for a couple of years, so there’s plenty of time to get to know Dan.

 The farmers’ market at the Wychwood Barns was one of the best organic markets we’d found in Toronto, that was also open in the winter, when we started taping the series.
 It’s bright, cheery atmosphere was perfect for a quick visit with a small crew.
 No lighting was needed with our amazing new 4K cameras, which record images at four times the resolution of HDTV.
 Imagine how the food looks?
 Amazing.